jfrux/hache/README.md

 #HACHE

 ## What is it?
 Hache is a web development tool targeting developers that want a simple way to start pre-configured httpd instances in any directory.
+Developing a PHP web app?
+CFML?
+WordPress?
+Simply add the module you need to configure Hache just how you want it, and start the server.

 ## Yeah, but does it work?
 Not really yet, still in heavy development... no timeline really!
 Sorry!